-Education Savings Accounts (ESAs) in header of articles
+Education Savings Accounts (ESAs)

-Coverdell education savings accounts (ESAs) are tax-advantaged accounts that allow you to save money for education.
+Coverdell education savings accounts (ESAs) are tax-advantaged accounts that allow you to save money for education

-The earnings are tax-free if used for qualified education expenses.
+- The earnings are tax-free if used for qualified education expenses.

-You can use it:
+- You can use the ESA:

-To pay for education expenses at eligible schools
+- To pay for education expenses at eligible schools

-For every level of education -- from kindergarten to graduate school
+- For every level of education -- from kindergarten to graduate school

-Qualified distributions are tax-free.
+- Qualified distributions are tax-free.

 You can’t deduct contributions to Coverdell ESAs, so don’t report them on your return.